 Did the school district issue a dedicated school or district-owned device to this student for use during the school year?

-What is the device the student most often uses to complete learning activities away from school?
-(This can be a school-provided device or another device, whichever the student is most often using to complete their schoolwork.)
+What is the device the student uses most often to complete learning activities away from school?
+This can be any device, school-provided or not.